Founder and President: George McDonald

 Executive Vice President: Harriet Karr-McDonald

 Harriet co-founded and shaped Ready, Willing & Able and the Community Improvement Project.
 Drawing on two decades of experience in developing programs for homeless and formerly incarcerated people, she expanded Ready, Willing & Able and its social enterprises.
 Harriet develops and implements fundraising strategies, overseeing private campaigns which leverage more than $13 million per year.
 She also is responsible for overall program development and oversight.
-Harriet is now working to bring Ready, Willing & Able to scale in cities across America, answering a call for permanent work-based solutions to homelessness and criminal recidivism.

 Chief Operating Officer: John McDonald